mathgladiator/adama-lang/docs/blog/2022-01-03-errata-woe.md

     });
   });
 ```
 For a variety of reasons, each of these steps can fail which requires handling.
+With request response, you simply can retry the entire logic again or have the client retry.
+It's worth noting that most load balancers use stickiness as a bias rather than a guarantee.

 You go and do that with the appropriate retry and back-off with the option to eventually give up.
 Now, this complexity blows up because instead of picking a host once like a traditional load balancer, you now subscribe to a series of hosts.
 ```js
   var targetHost = subscribeHost(yourStreamInfo, (targetHost) => {
     // TODO: cancel inflight finding client